-All new students of St. Mary’s University, including transfer and returning students, who are under the age of 22, must submit the Meningitis Vaccine Requirement Form prior to registering for classes.
+All new students of St. Mary’s University, including transfer and returning students, who are under the age of 22 must submit the Meningitis Vaccine Requirement Form prior to registering for classes.
 The form is available on Gateway.
-Please note that a student must show evidence of receipt of an initial bacterial meningitis vaccination dose during the five-year period preceding, and at least 10 days prior to, the first class day of the first semester in which the student initially enrolls at St. Mary’s University.
+Students must get the vaccine at least 10 days before the first class day of their first semester at St. Mary’s University.

-Important: Students who intend to register for classes during a Zaragoza session must submit the Meningitis Vaccine Requirement Form at least 1 week prior to a scheduled orientation session.
+Important: Students who intend to register for classes during a Rattler Orientation session must submit the Meningococcal Meningitis (A, C, W-125, Y) Vaccine Requirement Form at least 1 week prior to a scheduled orientation session.
 Students cannot register for classes until this information is received by the Student Health Center.

-Students can choose to seek an exemption to the meningitis vaccination by submitting the official Texas Department of State Health Services (DSHS) Vaccine Exemption form to our office.
-This exemption form will be mailed to you directly from the DSHS office.
+Students who choose to seek an exemption to the meningitis vaccination for reason of conscience must submit the affidavit for exemption from the Texas Department of State Health Services (DSHS) to our office.
+Information on obtaining this form can be found online at this link: https://www.dshs.texas.gov/immunize/school/exemptions.aspx.
 It may take up to two weeks to receive the DSHS Vaccine Exemption form by mail, so plan accordingly.
-This form must be submitted to the Student Health Center at least 10 days prior to the first class day or one week prior to a scheduled Zaragoza session.
+The original exemption form must be submitted to the Student Health Center at least 10 days prior to the first class day or one week prior to a scheduled Rattler Orientation session.
 The original form is required in our office.
 We cannot, by Texas law, accept a photocopy of the form.

-The form must be mailed or hand-delivered to:
+The original medical exemption form must be mailed or hand-delivered to: